Lalgun: Transport

-Lalgun is located on the Pusegaon-Phaltan State Highway.
+Lalgun is located on the Pusegaon-Phaltan State Highway (SH-147).
 The NH-548C Satara-Baitul National Highway connecting Satara passes at a distance of 8 km from Lalgun.
 MSRTC buses are available from here to Vaduj, Satara, Phaltan, Pune, Shirdi and Mumbai.
-Koregaon Railway station is 22 km away and Wathar Railway station is 26 km away from Lalgun.
+Koregaon Railway station is 22 km away and Wathar Railway Station is 26 km away from Lalgun.
 Pune International Airport is 125 km away.

 Education

 In Lalgun, the facility of education is available in both Marathi and English medium till class 10th.
-A government school was started at Lalgun on 1st June 1871.
+A government school was started at Lalgun on 1 June 1871.
 Lalgun is also famous for private academies for career in Police and Defense.